cookiejar/cookietemple/docs/github_support.rst

 cookietemple sets several branch protection rules, which enforce a minimum standard of best branch practices.
 For more information please read `about protected branches <https://help.github.com/en/github/administering-a-repository/about-protected-branches>`_.
-The following branch protection rules only apply to the ``master`` branch:
+The following branch protection rules only apply to the ``master/main`` branch:

-1. Required review for pull requests: A pull request to ``master`` can only be merged if the code was at least reviewed by one person.
+1. Required review for pull requests: A pull request to ``master/main`` can only be merged if the code was at least reviewed by one person.
 If you are developing alone you can merge with your administrator powers.
 2. Dismiss stale pull request approvals when new commits are pushed.

 Github Actions